 In some areas you won’t have to pay anything towards your Council Tax bill, while in others you might have to pay a percentage of it.

-Check that the bill you’ve been sent is correct
+Check the bill you’ve been sent is correct

-It’s worth checking that your council is charging you the correct amount of Council Tax.
+It’s worth checking your council is charging you the correct amount of Council Tax.

 Ask your council to spread the payments over 12 months